eglassman/cool-papers/defs.md

 ### Statistical

-Mathematical methods for drawing "conclusions in the presence of uncertainty" [6]
+- Mathematical methods for drawing "conclusions in the presence of uncertainty" [6]
+- A generalization of the det

 ## Concept Learning